 Head down to Beguinage Begijnhuisje.
 Nuns and religious ladies lived in this little complex within the city.
 Nuns still do live there so be careful when you are taking pictures and making noise.
 Only ladies live in this area and they dedicate their lives to religion.
 So you can be sure to find little churches inside.

 Despite the development of Bruges city, this area still remains true to the 17th century architecture and lifestyle.
-There is a park in the middle and if you are there during spring, the grass patch is entirely filled with blossoming flowers!
+There is a park in the middle, which is perfecct if you are there during spring.
+The grass patch is entirely filled with blossoming flowers!
 Spend the afternoon chilling under the trees with a book or chat with some ladies there.

 You can walk along the outer canals, along the old city walls.
 Be sure to look out for some city gates too, like the famous Kruispoort gate.